Xenoestrogen: BPA

 BPA (Bisphenol A) is the monomer used to manufacture polycarbonate plastic and epoxy resins used as a lining in most food and beverage cans.
 BPA global capacity is in excess of 6.4 e9lb per year and thus is one of the highest-volume chemicals produced worldwide.
 The ester bonds in the BPA-based polycarbonates could be subject to hydrolysis and leaching of BPA.
 But in the case of epoxypolymers formed from bisphenol A, it is not possible to release bisphenol A by such a reaction.
 It is also noteworthy that, of the bisphenols, bisphenol A is a weak xenoestrogen.
 Other compounds, such as bisphenol Z, have been shown to have stronger estrogenic effects in rats.

 It has been suggested that biphenol A and other xenoestrogens might cause disease to humans and animals.
-One review suggests that bisphenol A exposure as a result of feasible scenarios could cause disease in humans.
+BPA exposure is linked to dysfunctions in human systems including the immune, neuroendocrine, and excretory systems.
+The damage that results in these dysfunctions is via the mechanisms of enzyme interference, cellular oxidation, epigenetic changes, and the breaking of DNA strands.

 Bisphenol S (BPS), an analog of BPA, has also been shown to alter estrogenic activity.
 One study demonstrated that when cultured rat pituitary cells were exposed to low levels of BPS, it altered the estrogen-estradiol signaling pathway and led to the inappropriate release of prolactin.

 DDT

-DDT (Dichlorodiphenyltrichloroethane) was widely used in pesticides for agriculture until it was banned in 1972 in the United States due to its hazardous effects on the environment.
-DDT continues to be used in many parts of the world for agricultural use, insect control and to fight the spread of malaria.
+DDT (Dichlorodiphenyltrichloroethane) was widely used in pesticides for agricultural purposes until it was banned in 1972 in the United States.
+DDT's hazardous effects on the environment include being linked to the production of fragile eggshells in birds and showed a 90% decline in the birth rates of alligators.
+Though it is banned in the United States, DDT continues to be used in many parts of the world for agricultural use, insect control, and to fight the spread of malaria.

 DDT and its metabolites DDE and DDD are persistent in the environment and accumulate in fatty tissues.
 In vertebrates, DDT is unable to be broken down and remains within the organism.
-In humans, there is little risk of DDT causing an increase in health risk upon exposure in adulthood, but in key developmental periods prenatally and in adolescence, there has been evidence to suggest an increased risk of breast cancer.
+There is little risk of DDT causing an increase in health risk upon exposure in adulthood, but in key developmental periods prenatally and in adolescence, there has been evidence to suggest an increased risk of breast cancer.

 Dioxin

 Dioxin, a group of highly toxic chemicals are released during combustion processes, pesticide manufacturing and chlorine bleaching of wood pulp.
 Dioxin is discharged into waterways from pulp and paper mills.
 Consumption of animals fats is thought to be the primary pathway for human exposure.
+The connection between dioxin and dioxin-like compound (DLC) exposure and human disease is one not well established.
+Bioassays performed in animals does not show a strong connection between the two.